prasanth100v/Git-and-Github/what is version control.md

 git checkout <commit-id>
 ```
 > What happens: Code moves to an old version
-> Checkout is used to inspect previous versions without modifying history

 ### 📌 Interview line:
 Checkout is used to inspect previous commits without changing history.